texstudio-org/texstudio/utilities/manual/source/background.md

 }
 ```

-FilesToOpen only has an effect for mutli-file documents.
+FilesToOpen only has an effect for multi-file documents.
 You may add a
 preview image next to the template file.
 Again, it must have the same
 name, but extension \".png\".